merefield/termcourse/README.md

 - Uses PM-specific columns in wide layouts.
 - No category or views columns.
 - Includes a `Users` column (up to 3 usernames, otherwise `N users`) and `Replies`.
+- In compact view, bracket metadata shows users (not reply count).
+- Compact titles are ellipsized to avoid line wrapping.

 ### Composer
 - Enter inserts a new line.